-The digital era in which we live has changed the way that millions around the globe carry out their day-to-day business.
-Whether it’s managing their money, shopping online or reading the morning news, people’s everyday activities are now carried out at the touch of a button.
+The digital era in which we live has changed the way that billions around the globe carry out their day-to-day business.
+Whether it’s managing their money, reading the morning news or shopping online, people’s everyday activities are now carried out by the touch of a button.
 With that being said, a significant proportion of new jobs are found in the online marketplace.
 The reach of potential truck drivers offered by the Internet is extraordinary, and, as a trucking company, you must stay up-to-date with recent trends and techniques.

 1) Social Media

-Using SEO to recruit drivers is a highly successful way to send traffic to your website.
-A great way to organically improve your SEO performance is through continuous blogging.
-By centering your blog posts around specific keywords, users can organically find your web pages rather than endlessly hunting for them.
-Successful blogging and content marketing becomes the “attraction” phase of recruiting truck drivers, where your leads are so impressed by your content that they simply have to find out more.
-Utilize platforms that will measure your SEO efforts, such as Google Analytics.
+Using SEO is a highly successful way to get traffic to your website.
+SEO allows job seekers to enter certain words into a search engine.
+An algorithm then shows a list of the most popular websites with those search words.
+A great way to improve your SEO results is by blogging.
+If you center each blog post around specific keywords, such as “truck driving jobs,” “CDL-A Drivers,” or “OTR Drivers,” users can easily find your website.
+This helps in the “attraction” phase of recruiting truck drivers, hopefully leaving your leads so impressed by your content that they have to find out more.

 If you’re looking for the best ways to recruit truck drivers, these five tips will put you on the right path.
 As Mark Twain once said, “Many a small thing has been made large by the right kind of advertising,” and there’s no doubt these forms of recruitment advertising will blow your prospects away!

 Want to learn more?
 Contact The Hightower Agency here for more info on how we can help you find drivers.